''Happiness equals health, health equals happiness''

 BEAU BELLE BULLDOGS FEEDING PLAN

-This barf diet is shared by BEAU BELLE BULLDOGS to show how we feed our own personal dogs.
-It is up to the pet owner to further educate themselves on the risks involved before feeding raw.
+This BARF diet is shared by BEAU BELLE BULLDOGS to show how we feed our own personal dogs.
+It is up to the pet owner to further educate themselves on any possible risks involved before feeding raw.
 BEAU BELLE BULLDOGS has provided their own examples and is not responsible for any negative outcomes due to raw feeding.

-BEAU BELLE BULLDOGS has created a simplified guide to help pet owners understand the feeding techniques on a raw food diet.
-We believe feeding our dogs a healthy, natural raw dog food that will lead to a healthy lifestyle that has many benefits to our dogs.
+BEAU BELLE BULLDOGS believes in feeding our dogs a healthy, natural raw dog food that will lead to a healthy lifestyle that has many benefits to our dogs.

 -